OperatorJack/Madness-April-2021/Readme - The Blight.txt

  the yearly modathon, as well as the many other events they prepare and host.

  Thank you to Leyawynn for the blight decal textures.
+ Thanks Axeljk, Melchior Dahrk for the basis of the neckwraps Greatness7 made.

  Copyright 2020 Greatness7 and OperatorJack